 The Happiest Place on Earth just got a whole lot grumpier.
 Internet-famous Grumpy Cat made a special appearance at Disneyland today as part of their latest promotion dubbed “Disney Side,” in which fans are invited to show off their own Disney-inspired styles.

-During today’s special event, a variety of social media stars showed up to the theme park to meet-and-greet with park guests, including YouTubers Mike Tompkins, Tiffany Alvord, Reality Changers and Mindy McKnight of CuteGirlsHairstyles.com.
+Various social media stars showed up at the theme park during today’s special event to meet and greet with park Guests, including YouTubers Mike Tompkins, Tiffany Alvord, Reality Changers, and Mindy McKnight CuteGirlsHairstyles.com.
 But the standout star amidst the crowd of “celebrities” was Grumpy Cat, who came face to face with Grumpy (of Disney’s Seven Dwarfs) earlier today.

-The social media stars first gathered in front of Sleeping Beauty castle to all take selfies together with Disney characters, including Mickey Mouse.
+The social media stars first gathered in front of Sleeping Beauty Castle to take selfies with Disney characters, including Mickey Mouse.
 The group image was captured to create a unique moment at the “most Instagrammed” place in the United States.

 Video: YouTube stars take Disneyland selfies at Disney Side event